 The captain has overall responsibility for the safe and efficient operation of the aircraft and the safety of crew and passengers.

-You will face heavy responsibility and personal commitment.
-You have to pass stringent training courses, followed by recurrent training every six months in order to maintain the relevant licence required for the job.
+You'll face heavy responsibility and personal commitment.
+You have to pass stringent training courses, followed by recurrent training every six months, in order to maintain the relevant licence required for the job.